-Despite meeting only a couple on our trip, 79 New Zealanders have completed the trek to Santiago de Compostela so far this year, nearly double the total for all 2011.
+Despite meeting only a couple on our trip, 79 New Zealanders have completed the trek to Santiago de Compostela this year, nearly double the total for all of 2011.
 And we were among those reaching Santiago.

 On day 36, we were searching for a remote campground.
 After 11 hours of walking… turned out to be closed.

 So off we went, down the hill, around the corner, through an alley… and out into Santiago de Compostela.

-We’d gone in search of another nearby camping spot, but, at 8.30pm at dusk on a Tuesday, there it was.
+We’d searched for another nearby camping spot, but, at 8.30 pm at dusk on a Tuesday, there it was.

 On our ‘last day’ on the Camino, we walked a hilly 41 kilometres in 27-degree heat with 12-kilogram packs.
-After setting off at 8am, the marathon had lasted 13 hours.
+After setting off at 8 am, the marathon lasted 13 hours.

 Arriving on the outskirts, close enough to feel the city’s heartbeat, was one of life’s special moments.
 Stunned disbelief might be the best description.

-I’m not sure it would have felt the same knocking off the final 10km or so the next morning.
+I’m not sure it would have felt the same knocking off the final 10km or so the following day.

-Nearly 200,000 pilgrims completed the walk’s final few kilometres last year, a figure set to be dwarfed in 2012.
+Nearly 200,000 pilgrims completed the walk’s final few kilometres last year, a figure to be dwarfed in 2012.
 But lone pilgrims rolling up as late as we did isn’t the norm.

 For us, there were a few strange looks, and “well done”s and cheers from bars.
 Though normally a ‘state highway’, there were no other pilgrims in sight this night.

 We finally reached Camping As Cancelas just before 10 pm: 2.4km from the cathedral, it’s the official end of the Camino, where St James’ remains are said to lie in a tomb under the main altar.

-Santiago of course is, and has been for a very long time, a varsity town.
+Santiago, of course, is and has been a varsity town for a long time.
 Founded in 1495, Spain’s fifth-largest university is now home to over 40,000 students.
 As we found out the following day, it creates a weird mix with the thousands of pilgrims arriving each week.

 At the pilgrims’ office beside the cathedral, officers check our Camino stamp book, containing markers from bars and accommodation from our journey.
 The proof.